-He lived in Ur for a total of seventy years.
-He then accompanied his father and the entire family to the city of Haran.
-His older brother Haran, the father of Lot, died in Ur sometime before this migration took place.
-After living in the city five years Terah dies at the age of 205.
-Soon after this event God tells Abram (Genesis 12:1 - 2), who is now 75 years old, to leave Haran and take his family to the land of Canaan (the land of promise).
+Terah, after living in Haran for five years, dies at the age of 205.
+Soon after this event God tells Abraham (Genesis 12:1 - 2), who is now 75 years old, to leave Haran and take his family to the land of Canaan (the land of promise).
 He then makes a startling promise to Abram.
-God says that he will BLESS those who bless him and CURSE those who curse him (Genesis 12:3)!
+God says that he will bless those who bless him and curse those who curse him (Genesis 12:3)!

 In Genesis 15 God promises Abram that his wife Sarai will no longer be barren, but will bare him a child to be his heir.
 Several years later, when he is 99, God again appears to him promising that he will soon have a son (Isaac) and that he will be the father of countless descendants.
 It is at this time that God renames Abram to Abraham (which means 'father of a great multitude') and Sarai to Sarah (which means 'princess of the multitude').
 Isaac is born when he is 100 and Sarah is 91.

 Years later, when Isaac is 15 years old (or a little older), God tests the faith of Abraham by commanding him to sacrifice his only son (Genesis 22).
 Isaac is spared when the Angel of the Lord stops his father from sacrificing him.

 Abraham, the 'father of the faithful,' lives to see his son turn 75 and his grandson Jacob (later renamed Israel) to the age of 15.
 He dies at the age of 175.
 His wife Sarah, who preceded him in death at the age of 127, has the distinction of being the only woman in the Bible where we know her age at death.